Palestinians say man killed by Israeli fire in West Bank

 Many Palestinians admired the late Iraqi leader, who attacked Israel with Scud missiles during the first Gulf War in 1991, and named their children after him.

-The circumstances of the shooting were unclear, and the Israeli military had no immediate comment.
+The Israeli military said the troops had come under fire overnight while arresting two people in the area, and that troops shot at a passing vehicle after an explosive device was hurled at them.

 The Israeli military often conducts arrest raids in the occupied West Bank, even in areas that are under control of the Palestinian Authority, the internationally recognized entity that has limited autonomy in parts of the area.
-Palestinians often throw stones or firebombs at Israeli patrols, drawing live fire in return.
+Palestinians often throw stones or firebombs or shoot at Israeli patrols, drawing live fire in return.

 In recent months, the West Bank has seen an increase in violence.
 Last week, a 13-year-old Palestinian boy was killed by Israeli fire during clashes with stone-throwing Palestinians.
 There also have been a string of attacks by Israeli settlers on Palestinians.